Muhammad-waqar-uit/SpeedRunHTML/README.md

  <h1>'cite' tag	Defines the title of a work</h1>

+ <h1>The 'main' tag specifies the main content of a document.
+It shouldn't be repreated accross the document.</h1>

  html comments for this you have to see inside the readme file in edit mode <!-- Write your comments here -->
  [link](https://www.w3schools.com/html)